 - 2 teaspoons dried parsley or ¼ cup fresh parsley, chopped

 - 1 teaspoon kosher salt

-- 4 cups cooked and coarsely shredded turkey (or chicken - see note)
+- 4 cups cooked shredded turkey or chicken - see note

 - 1 cup milk